vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

   - CONNECTIONSTRINGS__<database.connectionStringEnvVarSuffix>: retrieved from key database-connectionString from _COMPONENT_ secret (see 'hull.vidispine.addon.library.component.secret.data')
 - if an `amq` or `amqInternal` endpoint is defined for endpoint `rabbitmq`:
   - ENDPOINTS__RABBITMQCONNECTIONSTRING: retrieved from key rabbitmq-connectionString from _COMPONENT_ secret (see 'hull.vidispine.addon.library.component.secret.data')

+Additional env vars can be generated from Secret or ConfigMap keys by populating the `FROM_SECRETS` and `FROM_CONFIGMAPS` parameters respectively.
+Multiple entries are allowed per parameter and need to be separated with `,`.
+Each individual entry consists of multiple values which are delimited by `=` signs.

+At least three ordered values must be provided:
+1. the env var name
+2. the secret name (by default resolved to a dynamic name)
+3. the key name in the secret from which to get the value that is mapped Additional values may be optionally provided but can be left out:
+4. the `staticName` setting which modifies the secret name value, either `true` or `false` (default is false)
+5. the `optional` setting value, either `true` or `false`

+### hull.vidispine.addon.library.secret.name.vidispine.admin.user

+Parameters:

+_PARENT_CONTEXT_: The Helm charts global context

+_SUFFIX_: The suffix attached to the `<SYSTEM_NAME>`.
+Defaults to `vidispine-admin-user`

+Usage:

+Call this method to retrieve the standardized name of the secret holding the vidispine service account holding admin credentials.
+This is usually `<SYSTEM_NAME>-vidispine-admin-user` (where `<SYSTEM_NAME>` is the brief technical string denoting the system) and is supposed to exist in the current namespace due to beiong reflected by the `reflector` application.

+### hull.vidispine.addon.library.secret.data.lookup.key

+Parameters:

+_PARENT_CONTEXT_: The Helm charts global context

+_SECRET_NAME_: The suffix attached to the `<SYSTEM_NAME>`.
+Defaults to `vidispine-admin-user`

+_KEY_NAME_: The key to lookup in the secrets `data`

+Usage:

+Performs `lookup` Helm templating command to lookup a secret in the current namespace by its _SECRET_NAME_.
+If lookup was succesful, the `data` in the secret is accessed and the base64 decoded value of _KEY_NAME_ is returned if found, otherwise an empty string.